truenas/middleware/docs/userguide/index.rst

 .. note:: if the port doesn't provide any compile options, you are better off saving your time and the FreeNAS® system's resources by using the
    **pkg install** command instead.

 You can determine if the port has any configurable compile options by clicking its FreshPorts listing.
-Figure 13.5a shows the “Configuration Options” for audiotag.
+Figure 13.5a shows the "Configuration Options" for audiotag.

 **Figure 13.5a: Configuration Options for Audiotag**